Trends

 -

-Does the proportion of people with disability who do not need additional aids vary for Aboriginal and Torres Strait Islander people and non-Indigenous Australians?
+Does the proportion of people with disability who do not need additional aids vary for First Nations people and non-Indigenous Australians?

-The data in the graph and the table below show the proportion of people with disability (of all ages) who do not need additional aids, by Aboriginal and Torres Strait Islander status.
-In 2018, 93% of Indigenous Australians with disability did not need additional aids, and 94% of non-Indigenous Australians.
+The data in the graph and the table below show the proportion of people with disability (of all ages) who do not need additional aids, by Indigenous status.
+In 2022, 91% of both First Nations people and non-Indigenous people with disability did not need additional aids.

 Source: Australian Bureau of Statistics – Survey of Disability, Ageing and Carers (SDAC) | Data source overview